Snahi/TrafficOptimizer/README.md

 # License
 Copyright © 2020 Szymon Niemczyk
-You cannot use this program with out the author's permission.
+You cannot use this code in your own projects with no author's permission.
+You are allowed to use the executable program for non-commercial purposes only.